cse364-unist/projects-group7/README.md

 This is guideline for user who want to enjoy our UniMovie service.

+## Before start

 -**The commit name 'root' is 'JungwooMoon-20191352' because he commit by ubuntu system**

+### For Part 3

+According to Piazza's answer we do not need to implent '.yml' file.
+But we have to provide evidence of 'Continuous Integration'.

+For first generation we didn't implement 'Face-swap' and 'Movie Predict' feature.
+So, in first commit you click the 'Face-swap' and 'Movie Predict' you can't get any page.
+But you can access 'Movie Recommendaiton'.

+And second commit, we add 'Face-swap' feature, so when we test the code in local, we can see the 'Face-swap' page and feature is adding.

+And third commit, we add 'Movie Predict' feature, so when we test the code in local, we can see the 'Movie Predict' page and feature is adding.

+And For case of Read.md commit we add each part' feature description.

+Lastly, the case of 'Deploy Application', we can use our app not in localhost.

 ## What is UniMovie App about